Here’s the quick summary!

 It was as if the Epilim just calmed the waters.
 No more roiling emotions.
 No more cycling.
 It would have been perfect and I really thought that Epilim would be it, the magic medication to take and forget.

 I wasn’t so lucky though.
-After a while I started becoming resistant to the Epilim, which caused me to destabilise, which caused me to stop taking the medication as my life went haywire.
+After a while, I started becoming resistant to the Epilim, which caused me to destabilise, and my life went haywire I stopped being able to take the medication.

-When I stabilised enough to go to see my psych, she increased my dosage from 400 mg/day to 600 mg/day.
-It doesn’t seem like much, but it did stabilise me.
+When I stabilised enough to go to see my psychiatrist, they increased my dosage from 400 mg/day to 600 mg/day.
+It doesn’t seem like much, but it did stabilise me again.
 The increase in side effects, however, was dramatic.

 I started feeling really nauseous, as if I wanted to throw up all the time.
 The intensity varied, but basically for as long as I was awake the sensation was continuous, night and day.
 The nausea was worst about half hour after I took the tablets (morning and afternoon) and gradually tapered off to just being bad.
 And as I got hungry, at lunch time or dinner, the nausea would increase, although it was never clear if this was psychological.